JarvisAPI/Pi-RTOS/README.md

 ## Introduction
 In this programming assignment you will be extending FreeRTOS in two key directions.
 First, you will add support for servicing aperiodic, soft real-time requests alongside hard real-time tasks, by implementing reservation-based, dynamic server schemes for handling aperiodic tasks, on top of EDF.
 You will be using your EDF implementation from the previous programming assignment.

-Second, you will be adding support for multiprocessor (multicore) real-time scheduling, making use of the four cores available in our RPi.
+Second, you will be adding support for multiprocessor (multi-core) real-time scheduling, making use of the four cores available in our RPi.
 You will implement both partitioned and global scheduling schemes.
 You will also develop a top-like tool that would allow the user to see the activity happening on each of the four cores, including the tasks already running on the processor and their states.

 **This programming assignment consists of 4 tasks**, and each section